Food for Thought Award

 Climate protection has become one of the most important areas for action in sustainable development of cement and food industries over recent years.
 The German cement industry has always made efforts to reduce CO2 emissions, increase energy efficiency and conserve natural resources.
 There has been almost a double decrease in CO2 emissions per unit of cement production since the end of previous century due to the increased energy use from alternative sources and reduction of emissions in technological processes.
 Food industry, at the same time, is seeking to reduce its reliance on raw materials from natural ecosystems.
 That’s why a lot of efforts are devoted to a more efficient food production and search for alternative sources of carbon for food.

 Circular economy is a well-known concept and theoretical framework promoting reuse and recycling of wastes.
 In practice such an approach is comlicated by many technical challenges, and often results in rebound effects.
 The avoidance of unexpected consequences is often foreseen in upcycling concepts, when wastes of one industry are becoming a structural material for new materials or products with better quality or better environmental value.

-The HeidelbergCement has set its own impact reduction framework “Sustainability Commitments 2030” aiming for continuous reduction of carbon footprint and increased use of alternative resources as substitutes to raw materials.
-That’s why The HeidelbergCement Group is searching for innovative solutions for interconnections between industries to support the Sustainable Development Goals.
+The HeidelbergCement Group has set itself “Sustainability Commitments 2030” aiming, amongst others, for continuous reduction of carbon footprint and increased use of alternative resources as substitutes to raw materials.
+That’s why HeidelbergCement is searching for innovative solutions for interconnections between industries to support the Sustainable Development Goals.

 This Challenge provides contribution to the following Sustainable Development Goals: